← All Neighbourhood Guides

 Long Branch Loop (TTC)

-The historic western terminus of the 501 Queen streetcar.
+The historic western terminus of the Lake Shore streetcar (normally the 507 Long Branch).
 Long Branch Loop is one of the last traditional streetcar loops in the TTC system, a piece of Toronto transit history at the end of the line.
 More than just transit infrastructure, it marks the western edge of the city's streetcar network.

 Hidden Gems

-The outdoor rink at Colonel Samuel Smith Park is one of the few places in Toronto where you can skate with a lake view.
-Less crowded than Harbourfront or Nathan Phillips, and genuinely beautiful on a clear winter morning.
-Long Branch residents treat it as their own; most of the rest of Toronto does not know it exists.
+The outdoor artificial-ice skating trail at Colonel Samuel Smith Park, a looping trail rather than a plain rink, is one of the few places in Toronto where you can skate with a lake view.
+Less crowded than Harbourfront or Nathan Phillips, and beautiful on a clear winter morning.
+It is well used by the lakeshore communities and still largely unknown to the rest of Toronto.

 Sailing and Water Access

-The Etobicoke Yacht Club operates out of Colonel Samuel Smith Park, making Long Branch one of the only Toronto neighbourhoods where you can walk from your front door to a boat in the water.
-Sailing and paddleboard access at the park's marina area is a genuine differentiator for buyers who care about being on the water, not just near it.
+The Lakeshore Yacht Club operates out of Colonel Samuel Smith Park's marina, making the lakeshore one of the few parts of Toronto where you can walk from your front door to a boat in the water.
+Sailing access at the park is a real differentiator for buyers who care about being on the water, not just near it.

 The Waterfront Trail West into Mississauga